y-marui/tikz-3d-cube/README.md

-# tikz-3d-cube
+# tikz 3d cube
-tikz library to draw 3d cube
+A tikz library to draw 3d cube.